Home » Cake Recipes » Italian Rum Cake

 Whipped cream frosting

-- If making stabilized whipped cream, sprinkle the unflavored, powdered gelatin over 4 teaspoons of water in a small, microwave-safe bowl.
+• If making stabilized whipped cream, sprinkle the unflavored, powdered gelatin over 6 teaspoons of water in a small, microwave-safe bowl.
 Set it aside for 3 or 4 minutes.
-Then microwave to melt the mixture and dissolve the powdered gelatin stirring as necessary.
+Then microwave to melt the mixture and dissolve the powdered gelatin, stirring as necessary.
 This will take just seconds, so watch it carefully.
 Set aside to cool slightly while you whip the cream.

-- Turn the mixer to high speed and whisk until firm peaks form, being careful not to overwhip.
+• With the mixer on medium-high speed and whisk until firm peaks form, being careful not to overwhip.

 Assembing and decorating